What is the Ebbinghaus forgetting curve?

 Better memory representation (e.g. mnemonic techniques) - Coming up with a song is perhaps the most commonly used mnemonic technique.
-An example of which is how children remember their ABCs.
-However, other types include names, expressions, models, odes, note organisation, images, connections, and spellings.
+An example of this is how children remember their ABCs.
+However, other types include names, expressions, models, odes, note organization, images, connections, and spellings.

 Repetition based on active recall (especially spaced repetition) - When reviewing learned information, spacing out sessions over time makes items easier to remember.
 This is achieved through spaced presentation rather than repeat studying in a short span of time, also known as massed presentation.